I'm sure you've heard of Florence Nightingale, the 'Lady With The Lamp'. But who's Florence Nightingale really?

-Ok, so Florence Nightingale may not have been a scientist or among the famous microbiologists, but she did incredible things that are still impacting your life today.
+Florence Nightingale may not have been a scientist but she did incredible things that are still impacting your life today.
 Her legacy will always be remembered and is especially important in the time of quarantine.
-She was a pioneer of her time, insisting on hand washing and keeping hospital clean as possible to stop the spread of diseases.
+She was a pioneer of her time, insisting on handwashing and keeping the hospital clean as possible to stop the spread of diseases.
 But let's learn a little bit more about the great Florence Nightingale.

 The "Lady with the Lamp" was often caught at night strolling the empty corridors to console the tormented souls that lay in the hospital beds.
 It was the 19th century, before antibiotics, before modern medicine.
 For many, these hospital beds would be their final resting place.

 Surrounded not by loved ones, but by the horrible stench of rotting flesh, hearing the moans of the wounded, and the taste of death permeating the air.
 The "Lady with the Lamp", the "Angel of Crimea", was not only a beacon of life and comfort to the dying men but a pioneer.
 Forever changing nursing, hospitals, and public health.